 Experts agree that being open to new things increases creativity.
 So, try a new experience.
 I don’t mean anything immoral or extremely unhealthy, but definitely don’t get stuck in the same old routine.
 Try new cuisines, hobbies, etc. I read that even changing your route to work every once in a while is good for avoiding getting stuck in a rut.

 3. Study and Talk with Other People

 Seize opportunities to observe and listen to other people.
-If you watch the TV Show Castle, you know how many times talking to his mother and/or daughter about an unrelated subject has helped the protagonist, Rick Castle connect the dots and solve the murder.
+If you watched the TV Show Castle, you know how many times talking to his mother and/or daughter about an unrelated subject has helped the protagonist, Rick Castle connect the dots and solve the murder.
 The inspiration you receive may not be so dramatic, but the point is creativity does not thrive in a silo.
 Someone else may have insights about your product/service or customer pain points that have not occurred to you.
 Or you may see people behave in a way that you can relate to your offering or use as a metaphor.

 4. Carry a Notebook

 You’ll constantly get ideas from the people and world around you.
 Carry a notebook or keep a journal in which you can record your observations, epiphanies, etc. If you get your best ideas in the shower, they make bathtub markers and waterproof notebooks now.

 Conversely, you’ll need some solitude to make connections among the information from the media, books, new experiences, people, etc. Most of this will be a conscious process, so you need to allow yourself time to daydream, nap, or any activity that lets your mind wander.
 That when what novelist Stephen King calls “the boys in the basement” (another term for your muse) will roll up their sleeves and start sending up ideas.